Robert Smith, Baron Smith of Kelvin: Recognition

 Smith has been conferred honorary degrees by the Universities of Glasgow, Edinburgh, Strathclyde and also Paisley, where he was installed as Chancellor in 2003 serving for 10 years.
 Smith's time at the University of Paisley oversaw the merger with Bell College in Hamilton, intended to create the biggest new university in Scotland.
 The University of Paisley changed its name to the University of the West of Scotland in November 2007.

 In 2010, the Chartered Institute of Internal Auditors awarded Smith an Honorary Fellowship at the Annual Scottish Conference in recognition of his long-term support of the internal audit profession.

 In 2014 he was awarded an Honorary Fellowship from the Royal Scottish Geographical Society, allowing him to use the Post Nominal Letters "FRSGS".
 Smith was the 2015 winner of the Royal Society of Edinburgh/Adam Smith Medal, for his business leadership and his outstanding contribution to public service through his Chairmanship of the Glasgow Commonwealth Games 2014.
 He was elected as an Honorary Fellow of the Royal Society of Edinburgh in March 2016.

+Lord Smith was awarded an honorary doctorate from Judson University in Elgin, Illinois in March 2023.
+Lord Smith was a guest speaker along with Sir James MacMillan for the World Leaders Forum at Judson University recognizing the 100th anniversary of Christian missionary Eric Liddell's historic gold medal in the 1924 Paris Olympics.